Calladrus2001/Calladrus2001/README.md

 Welcome to my GitHub profile!
 I'm thrilled to have you here.

-I'm Vishesh Dugar, a passionate mobile app developer and backend developer currently pursuing my studies at VIT Vellore.
-I specialize in mobile app development using Flutter and also have proficiency in backend development.
-I believe in the power of technology to create innovative solutions and enhance user experiences.
+I'm Vishesh Dugar, a passionate Full stack developer currently working at ION Trading.
+I specialize in Frontend development using React and also have proficiency in backend development using Node.js, AWS, Terraform, etc. I believe in the power of technology to create innovative solutions and enhance user experiences.

 ## 🚀 Technologies and Tools